-But, Hume is willing to entertain exceptions to his rule, since he does not take the rule to be infallible, placed in our minds by a benevolent God.
+While Hume wields his rule like an axe, he is willing to entertain exceptions to it, since he does not take the rule to be infallible, placed in our minds by a benevolent God.

 The missing shade of blue is just one such exception.